yezyilomo/drf-guard/README.md

              },
              'retrieve': {
-                 'groups': [Not, 'admin'],  # The user must not be in admin group 'permissions': [IsAuthenticated, And, IsAllowedUser]  # MUst be authenticated and allowed },
+                 'groups': [Not, 'admin'],  # The user must not be in admin group 'permissions': [IsAuthenticated, And, IsAllowedUser]  # Must be authenticated and allowed },
          },